eBay/ebayui-core/src/components/ebay-icon/README.md

 ```

 The `background` icon will set the background image to an SVG image via CSS.
 This is the simplest usage available.
 The `inline` icon will include the actual SVG markup in the HTML and then reference that.
 This is useful for applying customizations (like color).
-Behind the scenes, we determine all inline icons that could be used at compile-time, and then include each icon definition a single time at the top of the `<body>`.
+Behind the scenes, we determine all inline icons that could be used at compile-time, and then include each icon stamp a single time at the top of the `<body>`.
 Note that this requires the icons to be included statically.

 ## ebay-icon Attributes